Basically, both you and Discover have the right to choose binding arbitration over litigation if a dispute arises.

 - Honor valid claims of privilege;

 The arbitrator's decision will be final and binding except for any review allowed by the FAA.
 However, if more than $100,000 was genuinely in dispute, then either you or we may choose to appeal to a new panel of three arbitrators.
 The appellate panel is completely free to accept or reject the entire original award or any part of it.
 The appeal must be filed with the arbitration organization not later than 30 days after the original award issues.
-The appealing party pays all appellate costs.
-The appellate panel may order that the loser of the appeal pay the winner's costs and attorneys' fees.
+The appealing party pays all appellate costs unless the appellate panel determines otherwise as part of its award.

 Any arbitration award may be enforced (such as through a judgment) in any court with jurisdiction.